DMSO: What It's Actually Used For

 Minutes

-DMSO passes straight through skin and into the tissue underneath — far faster than ordinary creams.
-That's its signature trick, and it's why you can taste garlic in your mouth minutes after rubbing it on your arm.
-It's also the reason for the biggest safety warning (next card).
+DMSO passes straight through skin into the tissue underneath — far faster than ordinary creams.
+That's its signature trick, and why you can taste garlic minutes after rubbing it on your arm.
+It's also why it's used as a delivery vehicle to carry real drugs through skin (next cards).

 Calms Inflammation